-But these smart plugs typically control just a single device, and often don’t have surge protection.
-It’d be better to plug a power strip into your smart plug (so you can control all devices on that power strip), and also introduce a surge protector (so all your devices are protected from electrical surges).
+But these plugs typically control just a single device, and often don’t have surge protection.
+It’d be better to plug a power strip into your outdoor smart plug (so you can control all connected devices on that power strip), and also introduce a surge protector (so all your devices are protected from electrical surges).
 But is this safe?

-It’s perfectly safe to combine surge protectors and/or power strips (into a smart plug), as long as you don’t exceed the total wattage rating.
+It’s perfectly safe to combine surge protectors and/or smart power strips (into a smart plug), as long as you don’t exceed the total wattage rating.
 But this isn’t always required: there are great solutions which combine all three.

 - Smart plugs: these look like single port power adopters, and are plugged into your wall outlet (power socket).
 They then communicate with your smart devices, usually over WiFi but sometimes using Bluetooth.
-You plug another device into this smart plug, which allows you to control the power of the device using your smart device – such as your Amazon Echo or smartphone app.
+You plug another device into this indoor smart plug, which allows you to control the power of the device using your smart device – such as your Amazon Echo or smartphone app.

 - Surge protectors: these devices protect against sudden and unexpected power surges, which can potentially damage or destroy your electrical devices.
 They can be purchased as standalone units, or are sometimes integrated into other electrical units such as into power strips.

 - Power strips: these long power outlets allow you to plug multiple electrical devices into them, and then the power strip plugs into your wall socket.
 This allows you to power multiple devices from a single wall outlet.
 Unless you live in a really new house with plenty of wall outlets, you probably have loads of power strips around your home!